mezcel/sharp-structs/README.md

 Csharp console application which converts csv to struct to perform ER queries.

-Based on the CSV ER Database from [printf-time.git](https://github.com/mezcel/printf-time.git)
+Csharp version of the CSV ER Database from [printf-time.git](https://github.com/mezcel/printf-time.git)

 ---